Found in 7 Collections and/or Records:

 Identifier: AC 0385

-Overview The Dial Club, founded in 1962 by Walter Voskuil, was a loosely organized group of university affiliated faculty who met once a month during the academic year.
-Members gave a talk on a topic not necessarily related to the speaker's area of instruction or research during the montly program.
-The collection consists of four books which lists date, title of program, speaker, and those in attendance.
-Also included are copies of the yearly programs produced by the Black Rock Press, 1965/66-1969/70,...
+Abstract The Dial Club, founded in 1962 by Walter Voskuil, was a loosely organized group of university-affiliated faculty who met once a month during the academic year.
+Members gave a talk on a topic not necessarily related to the speaker's area of instruction or research during the monthly program.
+The collection consists of four books which list the date, title of program, speaker, and those in attendance.
+Also included are copies of the yearly programs produced by the Black Rock Press,...

 Identifier: AC 0061